metaphorlism/html-css-javascript/README.md

 ### CSS

-We are styling it a bit to change background as a light task.
+We are styling it a bit to change the background as a delicate task.

 ```css
 *,